kolibril13/portfolio/main.md

 # Portfolio

-Welcome to my portfolio.
+Welcome to my portfolio! 👋
-Here you'll find my recent project highlights, as well as some of the content curation in context of Jupyter, MyST and Manim and Napari.
+Here I will present my recent project highlights and you will find my recent content curation work for Jupyter, MyST, Manim, and Napari.

 ## Content curation in Jupyter